 SSN in the Trump GOP Era

-President-elect Donald Trump and the Republican-controlled Congress are about to take national debates and policy in abrupt new directions.
-Scholars have a role to play, providing journalists, policymakers, civic leaders and citizens with research, evidence and analysis to make sense of these rapid changes and their consequences.
-SSN has a plan for the year ahead, unveiled in a public letter from SSN Director Theda Skocpol and explained in a recent podcast and webinar.
+President Donald Trump and the Republican-controlled Congress have set out to take national debates and policy in abrupt new directions.
+Scholars have a role to play, providing journalists, policymakers, and citizens with research, evidence and analysis to make sense of these rapid changes and their consequences.
+SSN has a plan for 2017, unveiled in a public letter from SSN Director Theda Skocpol and explained in a recent podcast and webinar.

 SSN 2017 Priorities